EmanuelJr/grf-reader/README.md

 # GRF Reader
-GRF Reader is a Javascript library to read Ragnarok GRF files.
+GRF Reader is a TypeScript library to read Ragnarok GRF files.

 ## Basic usage
 The method `getFile` returns a `Buffer` of target file if exists.